47 Questions, unlimited answers

 There are as many different answers to the questions about what people want at the end of their lives as there are people on the planet, so rather than trying to ask questions that directly prompt all of those answers, the game asks questions that make room for people to fill with whatever they need to say.
 In this way, the game is platform that allows groups of people to build the conversation they need.

-Nick Jehlen's picture
+- Nick Jehlen's blog